vipul2802/o365hq.com/content/blog/Microsoft 365 Security Exploring Attack Scenarios.md

 improvement areas you're interested in.
 You can get started with the improvement by clicking on "Manage," which automatically takes you to the right admin console -- in this case, Azure AD -- Conditional Access Policies page in the Azure portal.
-Office 365 Security & Compliance lets you filter alerts and jump into data about specific threats.
+Microsoft 365 Security & Compliance lets you filter alerts and jump into data about specific threats.

 ![](https://o365hq.com/images/679.png)